laylaadeli7/tt_neural_spike_detection/docs/info.md

 When the NEO output crosses the adaptive threshold, a spike is flagged and a 7-bit rolling timestamp is output, followed by a configurable refractory period (default 50 samples) to prevent re-triggering on the same spike waveform.
-This is the very first revision, and my first experience with Tiny Tapeout as well as my first experience really using Verilog for a project such as this.
+This is the very first revision, and my first experience with not just Tiny Tapeout, but also with Verilog for a project such as this.
 If there are bugs, I am planning on submitting a more in depth version in a future tapeout once I have gained more exposure. :)